-Oversight of funds transferred directly from the Gol to the State implementing agencies: Funds flowing directly to the implementing agencies through off-budget routing inhibits FRBM requirements of transparency and therefore by-pass accountability.
+Oversight of funds transferred directly from the Gol to the State implementing agencies: Funds flowing directly to the implementing agencies through off-budget routing inhibits FRBM requirements of transparency and therefore bypass accountability.
 There is no single agency monitoring its use and there is no readily available data on the amounts spent in any particular year on major flagship and other important schemes.
-A system has to be urgently put in place to ensure proper accounting of these funds and the updated information should be validated by the State Government as well as the Accountant General (A&E).
+A system has to be urgently put in place to ensure proper accounting of these funds and the updated information should be validated by the State Government as well as the Principal Accountant General (A&E).

-Financial management and budgetary control: Slow pace of programme implementation in the State left an overall saving of Rs 801.61 crore offset by excess of Rs 556.52 crore; this requires regularisation under Article 205 of the Constitution of India.
-'Public Works' and 'Animal Husbandry, Dairy Development and Fisheries' sectors posted large excesses persistently for the last five years.
+Financial management and budgetary control: Slow pace of programme implementation in the State left an overall saving of Rs 2933 crore offset by excess of Rs 444 crore; this requires regularisation under Article 205 of the Constitution of India (para 2.2.5).
+'Irrigation' and 'Education' sectors posted large savings persistently for the last five years (para 2.2.2).
 There were also instances of inadequate provision of funds and unnecessary/ excessive re-appropriations.
 Rush of expenditure at the end of the year is another chronic feature noticed in the overall financial management.
-In many cases, the savings were either not surrendered or surrendered on the last day of the year leaving no scope for utilising these funds for other development purposes.
+In many cases, the anticipated savings were either not surrendered or surrendered on the last two days of the year leaving no scope for utilizing these funds for other development purposes.
+Detailed bills were not submitted for large amount of advances drawn on abstract contingent bills.
 Budgetary controls should be strictly observed to avoid such deficiencies in financial management.
+Last minute fund releases and issuance of re-appropriation/ surrender orders should be avoided.

 Financial reporting: State Government's compliance with various rules, procedures and directives was unsatisfactory as evident from delays in furnishing utilization certificates against the loans and grants from various grantee institutions.
-Delays also figured in submission of annual accounts by some autonomous bodies.
-There were instances of losses and misappropriations, therefore internal controls in all the organisations should be strengthened to prevent such cases in future.
+Delays also figured in submission of annual accounts by some autonomous bodies and departmental undertakings.
+There were instances of losses and misappropriations, mostly due to improper maintenance of cash book and store accounts (para 3.5).
+Departmental enquiries in such cases should be expedited to bring the defaulters to book.
+Internal controls in all the organisations should be strengthened to prevent such cases in future.